-We here at Outreach are so often inspired by the people we encounter around the world who work so hard and problem-solve so brilliantly to create solutions for how to help people in poverty.
+We here at Outreach are so often inspired by the people we encounter around the world who work so hard.
+They problem-solve so brilliantly to create solutions for how to help people in poverty.

 Among our most inspiring people are our interns.
 This summer, we’ve been lucky enough to work with four bright, talented, tireless people who are motivated to make a difference.
-Led by Elene Cloete, the Director of Research and Advocacy, their insight and intellects are matched by their drive to make the world a better place.
+They’re led by Elene Cloete, the Director of Research and Advocacy.
+And, their insight and intellects are matched by their drive to make the world a better place.

-Read on to meet them.
+Read on to meet our 2021 summer interns.
 We promise, you’ll be inspired, too.

 Hi!
-My name is Jenna Johnson, and I have been an intern with Outreach Since June 21st, 2021!
+My name is Jenna Johnson, and I am one of the Outreach 2021 summer interns!

 I graduated in 2017 from Oklahoma State University with a degree in International Business.
-I’m currently a 2nd year International Studies master’s student at the University of Denver’s Josef Korbel’s School of International Studies focusing on public policy, human rights and humanitarian assistance.
+I’m currently a 2nd year International Studies master’s student at the University of Denver’s Josef Korbel’s School of International Studies.
+I focused on public policy, human rights and humanitarian assistance.

 My goal after I graduate is to have a field operations position with an international humanitarian aid or development organization.

 I was drawn to Outreach International because of its emphasis on community-driven development.
-The values and work that Outreach does aligns closely with my own beliefs and understanding of how sustainable development should work, and thus I knew I would gain valuable experience and knowledge working with them that would directly relate to the career path I hope to take after school.
+The values and work Outreach does aligns closely with my own beliefs and understanding of how sustainable development should work.
+Thus, I knew I would gain valuable experience and knowledge working with them.
+I was confident it would directly relate to the career path I hope to take after school.

-My main project (and thus my favorite project) has been researching alternatives to traditional microcredit or microfinance programs that have been widely used in low and middle income countries for the past 2 decades.
+My main project (and thus my favorite project) has been researching alternatives to traditional microcredit or microfinance programs.
+These have been widely used in low and middle income countries for the past 2 decades.
 By the end of our Rapid Systematic Review, we will be able to help inform decisions at Outreach when considering programming relating to these areas.

-Obviously, I love to travel, and if I could get on a plane right now, I would go to Egypt, primarily because I’ve always loved Egyptian history, but also because it’s a beautiful country that I’ve always dreamed of seeing in person someday!
+Obviously, I love to travel, and if I could get on a plane right now, I would go to Egypt.
+This is primarily because I’ve always loved Egyptian history, but also because it’s a beautiful country that I’ve always dreamed of seeing in person someday!

 I’m Ben Pickert.
-I’m a rising senior at Indiana University, pursuing a degree in International Studies with a focus on Diplomacy, Security, and Governance in the Germanic countries.
+I’m a rising senior at Indiana University, pursuing a degree in International Studies.
+My focus is on Diplomacy, Security, and Governance in the Germanic countries.
 Additionally, I’m working on a pair of minors in the German and Norwegian languages.

 When I was in high school, I discovered I had a knack and passion for both politics and language learning.
-Over the course of the last several years, I’ve become increasingly politically active, in addition to learning Italian, Spanish, Esperanto, Norwegian, German, and Dutch to varying degrees of fluency with a mix of classes and self-study.
+Over the course of the last several years, I’ve become increasingly politically active.
+I’ve also learned Italian, Spanish, Esperanto, Norwegian, German, and Dutch to varying degrees of fluency with a mix of classes and self-study.
 Read More

 The blessing and curse of a degree in International Studies is there are a thousand paths a person can take.
-For a long time, I thought I would end up working for the government at the State Department, CIA, FBI, or one of the other many federal departments which bring on International Studies graduates.
-However, my time at Outreach International has opened my eyes to the joys of working at a nonprofit, which allows me to help so many people and fosters an amazing work environment.
+For a long time, I thought I would end up working for the government at the State Department.
+I considered the CIA, FBI, or one of the other many federal departments which bring on International Studies graduates.
+However, my time at Outreach International has opened my eyes to the joys of working at a nonprofit.
+It allows me to help so many people and fosters an amazing work environment.
 Going forward, the idea of working at a nonprofit such as Outreach is a very exciting prospect to me!

 I was drawn to Outreach because of their unique and exciting approach to how to help people in poverty around the world.
 When I found out there was an organization doing such amazing work in my own backyard here in KC, I was thrilled!
 During my interview, I was so nervous because I knew how badly I wanted to be a part of the Outreach team!
-Everyone I’ve had the pleasure to work with has been so wonderful, and I can’t imagine a better internship!
+Everyone I’ve had the pleasure to work with has been so wonderful.
+I can’t imagine a better scenario for me right now than being on of the 2021 interns!

 Each of my projects has been a favorite in its own way, since I’ve worked on such a variety.
-I have been part of reworking the donor recognition program, did research on starting a diversity, equity, and inclusion committee, and even researched how cryptocurrency could become part of the donations which power Outreach.
-However, my favorite project has been the development of a dashboard where the information from our project sites can be compiled and turned into graphs.
-I used to think statistics and data analysis were pretty dry, but this project allowed me to discover that I’m a true stats nerd!
-And it’s so exciting to think of how this work will be used to help make more informed decisions and create concrete good in the world.
+I helped to rework the donor recognition program.
+I researched starting a diversity, equity, and inclusion committee.
+And I even researched how cryptocurrency could become part of the donations which power Outreach.
+However, my favorite project has been developing a dashboard where the information from our project sites can be compiled and turned into graphs.
+I used to think statistics and data analysis were pretty dry.
+But through this project I discovered that I’m a true stats nerd!
+And it’s so exciting to think of how this work will help make more informed decisions and create concrete good in the world.

 One of my biggest passions is language learning.
 At the moment, I’ve studied seven in depth (including English!) and I want to go further.
 Hopefully one day I’ll be able to say I’m fluent in ten languages.
 I’m always thinking of the next language I’d like to learn, and I’m whittling down the list for language #8 right now!
 It will likely be something outside of the European bubble, I think.
 But until I decide, I’ll continue refining my skills in the languages I’ve already dedicated myself to.

 Hey!
-My name is Rachael Sorcher, and I have loved every second of being an Outreach International Field Operations Research and Advocacy Intern since May of 2021.
+My name is Rachael Sorcher, and I have loved every second of being one of the Outreach International Field Operations Research and Advocacy 2021 summer interns since May.
 I graduated from Miami University (Ohio) in May of 2020 with a BA in Anthropology, and I’m currently pursuing a Master’s of Public Health degree from Boston University.

 I always thought I had too many interests to ever decide on one career path, but that was before I found public health— the arena where I can capitalize on my diverse yet integrated passions for education, sustainability, and storytelling, as health is at the intersection of them all.
 Read More